Puerto Rico Eco-Tourism Activities Kite-Surfing El Morro El Yunque Camuy Cave Bio-Luminescent Bay Kayaking Tropical Rain Forest

 Duration: 2 - 3 hrs

 Museo de Arte exhibits Puerto Rican paintings & sculptures.
-It also has one of the best restaurants in Puerto Rico - Pikayo ($$$).
-Reservation & dress code is needed.
 Museo de Arte Contemporaneo features mostly latin-american arts.
-On the way to either museum, stop by Plaza de Mercado in Santurce for lunch.
+On the way to either museum, stop by Plaza de Mercado (market square) in Santurce for lunch.
 This traditional market was recently renovated.
 There you will find one of our favorite seafood restaurants, El Pescador ($ - $$).
 Try their Arroz con Calamares.
 It's always packed with locals.
 Lunch & early dinner only.

 5) Escambrón Beach